 In Northern Tanzania we offer our luxury mobile tented safaris where we stay in our own private tented camp for a few days.
 When we leave, we stay in a permanent tented camp or lodge while our camp moves to our next campsite in another area of the north.
 This is possible because distances between one area and another are not vast.
 Sometimes we camp outside the national parks in areas where camping revenue is received directly by the local inhabitants.

 Highlights – The Serengeti’s large numbers of predators, and the annual drama of one of the most spectacular migrations of large animals on Earth, as the herds of zebra, wildebeest and Thomson’s gazelle move in pursuit of water and forage.

-At 14,673 sq km (5,665 sq miles), which is as large as Wales or the State of Connecticut, the Serengeti is the largest national park in Tanzania and the most famous.
+At 14,673 sq km (5,665 sq miles), which is as large as Wales or the State of Connecticut, the Serengeti is the third largest national park in Tanzania and the most famous.

 The best times to visit – December-March; mid-May-October.

 Highlights – A Lost World and home to perhaps the highest density of large mammals in the world, stunning volcanic scenery, the best place to view the rare black rhinoceros, pink flamingos, large black-maned lions, the chance of a stay in the sybaritic Ngorongoro Crater Lodge on the Crater rim.

 Professor Bernard Grzimek best described the Ngorongoro Crater in his book ‘The Serengeti Shall Not Die’ “It is impossible to give a fair description of the size and beauty of the Crater, for there is nothing with which one can compare it.
 It is one of the Wonders of the World.”